The 7 Tennis Training Don'tsOct 05, 2023

 7 Tennis Training Don'ts

-You also lose precious time that you could have used to improve, if you consistently show up 5min late for 1 year, which adds up to a lot of missed lessons, costing you money and the chance to become a better player.
+You also lose precious time that you could have used to improve, if you consistently show up 5min late for 1 year, this adds up to a lot of missed lessons, costing you money but more importantly the chance to become a better player.
 The thing with punctuality is that it is about attitude and you can control when and where you are going, so control what time you get yourself to training and be ready.
 Your game will improve, your coach and trainer will invest more in you and you will feel more professional.
 You can control this!

 1. Shift your attitude: Be more positive and look for things to add to make positivity occur.
 I can guarantee you right now you could think of 3 things you can add or shift today that will improve your game and your attitude.
 Have a think about it, what are your 3 things?
 What are you going to change to make them better?

 2. Set goals: This is one of the easiest ways to get you motivated and moving forward.
-By setting attainable goals you will start to get some real momentum and every time you turn up to practice or play you will have some motivation and something to aim towards.
-Some goals could include; chasing every ball down, getting to practice early 10 weeks in a row, and performing comprehensive tennis warm-up., locking in a tournament, getting 6 tennis fitness lessons, each night performing a variety of tennis stretches.
+By setting attainable goals you will start to get some real momentum and every time you turn up to practice or play you will have some motivation and something to aim toward.
+Some goals could include; chasing every ball down, getting to practice early 10 weeks in a row, performing a comprehensive tennis warm-up., locking in a tournament, getting 5 tennis fitness lessons, and each night performing a variety of tennis stretches.
 If you are dealing with kids and you think they are too young for goal setting you are wrong.
 Basic goal setting for kids is really powerful and teaches them to think ahead and chase what they want.
 An example of a basic/powerful goal could be; not saying anything negative about myself in my next tournament matches.
 The key to goals for tennis kids is setting a celebration for when they achieve their goal, eg nice family meal.

-For young players, it can get super confusing and challenging to know who to listen to and ultimately how to play.
-The only way I see multiple coaches working is when the coaches are all aware of the scenario and there is one main coach who controls the technical and strategical guidance.
+For young players, it can get confusing and challenging to know who to listen to and ultimately how to play.
+The only way I see multiple coaches working is when the coaches are all aware of the scenario and there is one main coach who controls the technical and strategic guidance.
 The other coaches are used to provide hits or squads.
 If you use multiple coaches and they are not aware of it, my advice would be to listen to the coach you feel is going to give you the best long-term results and use the other coaches as needed but make sure they are all aware of their roles.

 These are just a few tennis tips that I hope can help you or those you work with learn from and become better.
 At the end of the day, that should be all of our goals.
 Learn, apply, and improve.